Driver Services provides a link between Card Services client drivers

 client'' for configuring CardBus cards.
 This is implemented in the

-cb_enabler
+cb_enabler module.

-module is somewhat similar in philosophy to the
+The cb_enabler module is somewhat similar in philosophy to the

 Driver Services layer for 16-bit cards.
 CardBus client drivers